 The mammary gland is a complicated organ where physiological and biochemical changes are shaped.
 Dry period is a transition process in which biochemical and cellular changes occur in the mammary gland.

 Dry Period Management is an extremely important part of mastitis control programs.
-This period is highly critical for udder health.
-Because the mammary epithelium rests, regenerate and prepares for the next lactation, during this period.
+This period is highly critical for udder health because the mammary epithelium rests, regenerates and prepares for the next lactation during this period.

-Studies performed have demonstrated that dry period can be shortened up to 4 weeks or prolonged up to 10 weeks.
-However, these studies report that the most convenient period would be 50 to 70 days, for udder health and milk yield aspects.
-If dry period length is kept shorter than 40 days, the bovine mammary gland enters in colostrogenesis stage (the period that colostrum is started to be produced) after active involution.
-In this case, the milk yield remains below expectations during the following lactation period.
+Studies have demonstrated that dry period can be shortened up to 4 weeks or prolonged up to 10 weeks.
+However, these studies report that the most appropriate period would be 50 to 70 days for both udder health and milk yield aspects.
+If dry period length is kept shorter than 40 days, the mammary gland enters in colostrogenesis stage (the period that colostrum is started to be produced) after active involution.
+In this case, the milk yield remains below expectations during the lactation period.

-According to studies performed, when the dry period is kept very short, an efficiency loss of 18 to 29% is observed during the subsequent lactation.
-A dry period longer than 70 days, on the other hand, will entail to a drop in overall milk quantities to be obtained as a result of shortening in subsequent lactation period, as well as fattening of the cow until calving.
+According to studies, if the dry period is kept very short, 18-29% loss in milk yield is observed in the next lactation.
+A dry period longer than 70 days, on the other hand, entails a drop in overall milk quantities obtained as a result of shortening in subsequent lactation period, as well as fattening of the cow until calving.

-MilkingCloud Cattle Tracking Software notifies you of the time when you need to Dry Off your animals, via e-mail.
-Designed according to the life cycle of a cattle, the Cattle Tracking Software will track the dry period of your pregnant animals, on your behalf.
+MilkingCloud Cattle Management Software notifies you of the time when you need to Dry Off your animals, via e-mail.
+Having designed according to the life cycle of a cattle, the Cattle Management Software will track the dry period of your pregnant animals, on your behalf.

 Dry Off Treatment and Its Importance